-If you are a vendor only participatin in City-approved special events and festivals, you may not require a business licence.
-For operating requirements, visit Calgary parks or email email@example.com for vendor pre-qualification details.
+If you are a vendor only participating in City-approved special events and festivals, you may not require a business licence.
+For operating requirements, visit Calgary Parks or email email@example.com for vendor pre-qualification details.

 Booking park event space for your business

 Businesses can book park space for special events or to allow for consistent access for organized activities (such as fitness classes) by obtaining a green space permit.
 These permits do not provide permission to sell services or allow vending within the park, nor do they provide exclusive use of the park space.